wso2/docs-is/en/identity-server/next/docs/guides/analytics/analyzing-login-attempts.md

 In order for a local authentication attempt to be marked successful, all the constituent steps with the local identity provider should be successful.
 A failure of a single authentication step is marked as a separate local authentication failure.

-## Analyze Federated Login Attempts
+## Analyze federated login Attempts

 **Federated** Auth Type displays statistics related to federated authentication, i.e an authentication attempt carried out via a federated identity provider.

-A fedrated authentication attempt encompasses a single federated step.
+A federated authentication attempt encompasses a single federated step.
 If there are multiple constituent steps, each federated authentication step is considered separately.

 A failed federated authentication attempt is marked a failure only if a failed response is received from a federated identity provider.